genshinteambuilds/Genshin-Team-Builds/characters/geo/albedo.md

 ## **Additional Notes**

-* His Passive Talent has a 10% chance to double the product when Albedo crafts Weapon Ascension Materials.
 * **C4** buffs **Plunging Attack** damage when the active character is standing within the field created by Albedo's **Elemental Skill**.
 * **C6** buffs the damage of the active character by 17% when protected by a shield created by the **Crystallize** reaction and is inside of the field created by his **Elemental Skill**.